European Neighbourhood Policy - East - energy statistics

 The data for ENP-East countries are supplied by and under the responsibility of the national statistical authorities of each country on a voluntary basis.
 The data result from an annual data collection cycle that has been established by Eurostat.
 These statistics are available free-of-charge on Eurostat’s website, together with a range of additional indicators for ENP-East countries, covering most socio-economic topics.

 For EU statistics, the main legislation covering the collection of statistics in relation to energy quantities is Regulation (EC) No 1099/2008 of the European Parliament and of the Council of 22 October 2008 on energy statistics.
-Since its adoption, it has been amended five times and a consolidated version is available.
+Since its adoption, it has been amended many times and a consolidated version is available.
 A summary of the relevant legislation is also available on Eurostat's website, under 'Legislation' on the dedicated section for Energy statistics.